api3dao/oev-docs/docs/reference/oev/parameters/index.md

 [`/withdraw` endpoint](../api/index.md#withdraw). **Set to 1 hour**.
 During this period, the funds are reserved for withdrawal and cannot be used as collateral.

-If the transaction is not made in the given timeframe, the relay will expire the withdrawal and unreserve the funds back to the searcher.
+If the transaction is not made within the given timeframe, the relay will expire the withdrawal and unreserve the funds back to the searcher.

-## Other terms
+## Other Terms

 ### Slashing

-When a searcher makes a bid and the BE has filled it (i.e., they won an auction), a percentage of the bid amount is reserved from their available funds as collateral for potential slashing.
+When a searcher makes a bid and the BE has filled it (i.e., they have won an auction), a percentage of the bid amount is reserved from their available funds as collateral for potential slashing.
 If no entity updates the data feed, the searcher is slashed, and the reserved funds are not freed.